-The East Wing of the Immanuel Skilled Care Center was built in 1956 and was in dire need of comprehensive updates.
+The East section of the Immanuel Skilled Care Center was built in 1956 and was in dire need of comprehensive updates.
 Community support, corporate sponsorships, donor contributions, and a grant from the Whitefish Community Foundation, and donors in the Great Fish Community Challenge helped us to raise $419,000 to renovate the common spaces on East in 2022 to bring them up to the same level of finish as the rest of the Immanuel Skilled Care Center and the Retreat.
 We also updated mechanical systems to ensure that residents have a safe, healthy environment in which to spend their time.

 Most of the residents on East are low-income individuals who receive Medicaid benefits.
 Donor support helps to ensure that Immanuel Lutheran Communities is able to continue to provide safe homes in vibrant communities to seniors at all income levels.

 Thank you for considering a gift!

-This year, we renovated the common spaces on east, including hallways, resident gathering areas, and other spaces on East that are used by nearly all residents and guests.
+In 2022, we renovated common spaces on East, including hallways, resident gathering areas, and other spaces that are used by nearly all residents and guests.
 In addition to bringing the appearance of East up-to-date and aligning it aesthetically with the rest of the building, we installed new mechanical systems that tie in with existing, already-updated systems.
 Here are some specific components of the project plan:

 - An updated Heat Recovery Ventilation (HRV) system introduces twice as much clean air into the building as the previous system and ties into existing, updated systems.
 The new HRV system accommodates the UV sterilization system our donors generously funded during the Whitefish Community Foundation’s Day of Giving and Unity.

 - Two new hospice rooms dedicated for residents approaching the end of their days.
-Residents and guests will be able to spend this time together in a beautiful, private space.
-Thanks to a grant from the Whitefish Community Foundation, this room includes special furnishings that will add the comfort of residents and guests and family members.
+Residents and guests can now spend this time together in a beautiful, private space.
+Thanks to a grant from the Whitefish Community Foundation, this room includes special furnishings that add to the comfort of residents, guests, and family members.

 - New handrails with maple finish and stainless steel endcaps, corners and splices.
-Our current handrails were installed in 1956 and are prone to splinters.
+Our current handrails were installed in 1956 and were prone to splinters.
 The new material is safer for residents and more modern in appearance.